I Do (2010 film): Cast

+Production

+Under director Veronica Velasco, RC Delos Reyes served as a production associate.

 Reception

 International screenings

 The film had international screenings on October 1, 2010, in select cities in the United States such as Las Vegas, Nevada, San Francisco, Los Angeles, San Diego, Milpitas (all in California), Seattle, Washington, Bergenfield, New Jersey and Chicago, Illinois.
 It will also have screenings in Guam.

 Soundtrack

 The official theme song is titled "Kahit Habang Buhay", which is sung by Yeng Constantino and Sam Milby.

 Another song that was played during the film is titled "Kasama", which is sung by Aiza Seguerra.